- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives likely include the integration of newly acquired brands, efforts to boost sales at established brands like Johnny Rockets, and potentially exploring new market segments or franchise development opportunities.
-The company may also focus on streamlining operations and improving profitability.
+Recent Initiatives: Recent initiatives likely include the integration of newly acquired brands, efforts to optimize existing brand performance, expansion of franchise development pipelines, and potentially exploring new culinary concepts or market segments.

 Summary